rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

 <chunk_context>The section outlines the functional description of the DC servomotor used in the Universalgreifer EGL, detailing how it drives the gear rack of the gripper's base jaw through a gearbox.
-It highlights the integration of encoders for position feedback, the use of an electric brake for maintaining position during power loss, and the kinematic principles involved, such as the rack and pinion mechanism.
-This information is crucial for understanding the operational capabilities and technical specifications of the gripper, which is designed for precise handling in various industrial applications.</chunk_context>
+It highlights the integration of encoders for position feedback, the use of an electric brake for maintaining position during power loss, and the kinematic principles involved, such as the rack-and-pinion mechanism.
+This information is crucial for understanding the operational capabilities and control mechanisms of the gripper, which is designed for precise handling in various industrial applications.</chunk_context>
 <chunk>## Funktionsbeschreibung

 Der DC-Servomotor treibt über ein Getriebe die Zahnstange der Grundbacke an.
 Die Position wird über einen Encoder erfasst.